ali-raheem/vixen/README.md

 Will support LIMIT and OFFSET but currently limit to 10 and offset to 0

 ## GET /replies/<sig> (or /r/<sig>)
 Returns a JSON object array containing replyto with the provided signature.
-This seems safer (esp if signature allows pubkey recovery) but I might switch this to PoW.
+Also supports using a PoW if that was what was used.

 Will support LIMIT and OFFSET but currently limit to 10 and offset to 0